 Stanza Wise Summary of the Poem The Good Morrow

 In the first phase, the speaker describes the life of a child before the stage of love.
-He describes this phase of life as a meaningless life, which they lived with no charm.
+He describes this phase of life as a meaningless life, which they lived without any charm.
 During this period of life, people around them fed them up.
 They were unaware about purpose of life.
 The speaker sketches a period of childish life as a deep slumber that was dormant and boring.
 He like nothing now if he has any desire for beauty and dreams it is to get her love.

 In the second stanza of the song, Donne poet explains about the second phase where he is living a life full of love with his wife.
 Donne welcomes this phase of life with welcome salutation; good-morrow.
 Title of the poem is also taken from the first line of a second stanza that is “And now good-morrow to our waking souls”.

 The last stanza of the song focuses on how aligned the both lovers are.
 They are one being instead of two, and together they make up a whole world by true love.
 He poet further requests her beloved to stay with him in this little room because for him this little room is their world they should not be bothered about the new discoveries of the world outside this room.
-The poet says that her beloved is very beautiful, and he is looking continuously in her beloved’s eyes and in return; she is also looking into his eyes; thus, they are looking their own faces in each other’s eyes.
+The poets says that her beloved is very beautiful, and he is looking continuously in her beloved’s eyes and in return; she is also looking into his eyes; thus, they are looking their own faces in each other’s eyes.
 The poet is very satisfied with the moments he is enjoying and he has no fear of death because they have a true love for one another and even death cannot would fail to kill them.